Cosmic5173/Cosmic5173/README.md

 Warped Network, also known as Wyvern Factions was my second, and long term Minecraft Network.
 This was my most (kinda) successful Minecraft Network.
 It was founded and owned by [EPT](https://github.com/EPT8TPE), Atlantis, and myself.

 ### TX Servers
 TX Servers was probably the most meaningful Minecraft project I worked on.
 This was arguably the most wholesome, welcoming, friendly, and respectful community I was ever part of on Minecraft.
 I joined this server around June 2020, and was part of it till its end-of-life in November 2020.
-This project was founded by NightmareDG and owned by NightmareDG, PoisonouseSquash, Sassy, and CouchPez.
+This project was founded by NightmareDG and owned by NightmareDG, PoisonousSquash, Sassy, and CouchPez.

 ### Legend Network
 Legend Network was the last Minecraft Network that I worked on (or so I thought), and plan to work on.
 It was founded by ItzFighters, and owned by Optical, Magix, and myself.